Jay B: 2022–2025: Other music releases and world tours

+2026–present: TR.EE

+After signing with his independent label 528Hz in April 2026, Jay B released his third EP TR.EE on June 10.
+On June 20 and 21 he held the first two stops of the Tape: Roots concert at Yes24 Live Hall in Seoul; he then toured Bangkok, Taipei, Hong Kong, and Tokyo from July to early September.
+The North American leg will be held in the second half of September.

 Personal life

 Health

 Jay B was diagnosed with clinical depression as well as panic disorder, and has since taken prescribed medication for them.

+In 2016, he was unable to participate in several Got7's Fly Tour concerts and a M!Countdown performance due to a spinal disc injury.
+He returned for the Fly in Singapore concert at the Suntec Singapore Convention & Exhibition Centre on June 24, two months after the injury.

-Family
+Family and education

 During his younger years, his parents divorced due to his father's drinking problem, and his mother later remarried.
 His family runs a tomato farm in Ilsan.

-Car accident

-On September 12, 2014, he was involved in a minor car accident while the driver was trying to change lanes to avoid a parked car when a bus came up behind, causing their car to hit a van.
-Neither Jay B nor his staff suffered major injuries.
-In 2016, he was unable to participate in several Got7's Fly Tour concerts and a M!Countdown performance due to a spinal disc injury.
-He returned for the Fly in Singapore concert at the Suntec Singapore Convention & Exhibition Centre on June 24, two months after the injury.

-Education

 Jay B majored in film at Konkuk University.

 Artistry

 Jay B has cited D'Angelo as the artist that inspired him to take on singing and music composition.
-He also likes Ray Charles, and R&B and soul music from South America.
+He also likes Ray Charles, James Brown, and R&B and soul music from South America.
 Although he has listened to a variety of different genres to produce music for Got7, for his solo work he prefers R&B, influenced by soul and lo-fi.
 Regarding his second persona, Def., he has described it as a way to release the music he really likes and experiment with songs not catering to the general public.
-Def. tends to create "something very up close and personal ... in the R&B, alternate pop and indie genres."
-Vogue Korea commented that "While Jay B in Got7 is as powerful and refreshing as the moment when you open a can of soda, Def. is as mellow as a dawn after a dewy night.
+Def. tends to create "something very up close and personal ... in the R&B, alternate pop and indie genres".
+Vogue Korea commented that "While Jay B in Got7 is as powerful and refreshing as the moment when you open a can of soda, Def. is as mellow as a dawn after a dewy night".
+His music blends "emotional honesty, genre experimentation, and sophisticated R&B influences".

 To write lyrics, he first senses the song's mood, then thinks about past events, current experiences, or things he has seen in movies or read in books.